Thysanophoridae

-Thysanophoridae is a family of air-breathing land snails, terrestrial pulmonate gastropod mollusks in the superfamily Helicoidea (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).
+Thysanophoridae is a family of air-breathing land snails, terrestrial pulmonate gastropod molluscs in the superfamily Helicoidea (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).

 These are common woodland snails of North America.
 They also occur in a few recorded spots in South America.

 This family is defined by the absence of both a diverticulum and a stimulatory organ.

 Subfamilies

 There are no subfamilies in Thysanophoridae.

 Genera

 Genera within the family Thysanophoridae include: